 Where We Work

-Most of our work is currently based at Moria Camp, on the island of Lesvos, Greece.
-This is the largest refugee camp in Europe and an important stop along the dangerous Eastern Mediterranean route (sea crossing from Turkey).
+Most of our work is currently based on the island of Lesvos, Greece.
+This is where the largest refugee camp in Europe is located (Mavrovouni Camp, also called Moria 2.0).
+Lesvos is an important stop along the dangerous Eastern Mediterranean route, with refugees crossing the sea from Turkey.

 Established in 2018, our centre is one of the very few locations where women and girls from Moria can take showers, wash clothes and receive basic items such as underwear, bras and feminine pads in a dignified manner.
 It is also a loving environment where hospitality, educational and recreational activities are offered.